Print Friendly, PDF & Email

 Alana Honaker

-Alana is a graduate of the University of Minnesota with a degree in Environmental Science, Policy, and Management, with a focus of Policy, Planning, Law and Society.
-Alana has interned with Freshwater Future since the summer of 2019, originally at the lab station testing water samples for PFAS, then transitioning to assisting in policy work.
-She is originally from Petoskey, Michigan, and is now residing in Minneapolis, Minnesota.
-Since starting full-time as the Grants and Community Programs Associate, she has been implementing outgoing grant programs and tracking the outcomes of our grantees.
-Additionally, she is managing our grant database and other technological needs of Freshwater Future.
+Alana is a graduate of the University of Minnesota with a degree in Environmental Science, Policy, and Management.
+Alana began with Freshwater Future in 2019, interning at the PFAS lab testing water samples, then transitioning to Grants Coordinator, and is now Policy Program Manager.
+She is originally from Petoskey, Michigan, and is now residing in Chicago, Illinois.
 In her free time, she enjoys downhill skiing, kayaking, camping, and spending time with her friends and family.

 alana@freshwaterfuture.org